Perl: Community

-Perl golf

 Perl "golf" is the pastime of reducing the number of characters (key "strokes") used in a Perl program to the bare minimum, much in the same way that golf players seek to take as few shots as possible in a round.
 The phrase's first use emphasized the difference between pedestrian code meant to teach a newcomer and terse hacks likely to amuse experienced Perl programmers, an example of the latter being JAPHs that were already used in signatures in Usenet postings and elsewhere.
 Similar stunts had been an unnamed pastime in the language APL in previous decades.
 The use of Perl to write a program that performed RSA encryption prompted a widespread and practical interest in this pastime.
 In subsequent years, the term "code golf" has been applied to the pastime in other languages.
 A Perl Golf Apocalypse was held at Perl Conference 4.0 in Monterey, California in July 2000.

-Obfuscation

 As with C, obfuscated code competitions were a well known pastime in the late 1990s.
 The Obfuscated Perl Contest was a competition held by The Perl Journal from 1996 to 2000 that made an arch virtue of Perl's syntactic flexibility.
 Awards were given for categories such as "most powerful"—programs that made efficient use of space—and "best four-line signature" for programs that fit into four lines of 76 characters in the style of a Usenet signature block.

-Poetry

-Perl poetry is the practice of writing poems that can be compiled as legal Perl code, for example the piece known as Black Perl.
+Perl poetry is the practice of writing poems that can be compiled as legal Perl code, for example the piece known as "Black Perl".
 Perl poetry is made possible by the large number of English words that are used in the Perl language.
 New poems are regularly submitted to the community at PerlMonks.

-Perl on IRC

-A number of IRC channels offer support for Perl and some of its modules.

-CPAN Acme

-There are also many examples of code written purely for entertainment on the CPAN.
-Lingua::Romana::Perligata, for example, allows writing programs in Latin.
-Upon execution of such a program, the module translates its source code into regular Perl and runs it.

-The Perl community has set aside the "Acme" namespace for modules that are fun in nature (but its scope has widened to include exploratory or experimental code or any other module that is not meant to ever be used in production).
-Some of the Acme modules are deliberately implemented in amusing ways.
-This includes Acme::Bleach, one of the first modules in the Acme:: namespace, which allows the program's source code to be "whitened" (i.e., all characters replaced with whitespace) and yet still work.

-Example code

-In older versions of Perl, one would write the Hello World program as: